*Need health insurance coverage?*

 What is a Qualifying Life Event (QLE)?

-This refers to a major life change, which makes you ineligible from purchasing a health insurance plan during the Open Enrollment Period.
+This refers to a major life change, which makes you ineligible for purchasing a health insurance plan during the 2019 Open Enrollment Period.
 Here are a few examples below.

 - Marriage, divorce or legal separation